RamezHamdiSaeed/MyFlutterReference/README.md

 - How to use Marquee Widget (good practice to be used for great offers to attract users attention).
 - How to use ImagePicker to pick images & videos from the gallery or camera.
 - How to use BlockPicker,MaterialPicker and SlidePicker from the color picker package from pub.dev .
+- How to use Dismissible Widget to delete items from the list.